ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 3.1.1 **Direct VRS Invites.** The selection process for Direct VRS Invites shall be as follows:

-a) Licensee determines the Qualifying Rank from which to invite Rosters (1 for Tier 1 Events, 9 or lower for Tier 2 Events) as well as the number of Rosters that are to appear in the Tournament's main event and publishes this information on the Announcement Date.
+a) Licensee chooses the VRS rank from which to start inviting Rosters (see 3.2.1 for Tier 1 Events, 3.2.2 for Tier 2 Events), the VRS list(s) used for invitations, as well as the number of Rosters that will appear at the event.
+For Tier 1 events, invites must be based on the global VRS or a sub-list officially provided by Valve (Europe, Americas, Asia).
+For Tier 2 Events, Licensee may apply additional filters to the VRS lists (e.g., "North America") insofar as they do not lead to the specific targeting of individual Teams or Rosters.
+For the avoidance of doubt, filtering by country or gender is permitted.

-b) On the Invite Date, Licensee invites a number of Rosters that equals 1.5 times the number of Qualified Rosters that are to appear in the Main Event in order of their Qualifying Rank.
+b) On the Invite Date, Licensee invites (in VRS order) a number of Rosters that equals 1.5 times the number of Rosters that are to appear in the Main Event.
 Licensee will use the most recent version of the Invitation VRS (counter-strike_regional_standings\invitation\) as of the Invite Date.
-For Tier 1 events, the invites have to be based on the global VRS or a sub-list thereof that is officially provided by Valve (Europe, Americas, Asia).
-For Tier 2 Events, Licensee may apply additional filters (e.g., "North America") insofar as they do not lead to the specific targeting of individual Teams or Rosters.
-For the avoidance of doubt, filtering by country or gender is permitted.

-> *Example: Licensee wishes to operate a Tournament that involves 16 European Rosters based on Direct VRS Invites, starting at Qualifying Rank 9.
-Accordingly, Licensee sends invites to the 24 Rosters that occupy European Qualifying Ranks 9-32.*
+> *Example: Licensee wishes to operate a Tournament that involves 16 European Rosters based on Direct VRS Invites, starting at VRS rank 9.
+Accordingly, Licensee sends invites to the 24 Rosters that occupy European VRS ranks 9-32.*

-c) Rosters are only able to participate in a Tournament based on a Direct VRS Invite if at least three of the Athletes on the participating Roster were also present on the Roster on the Invite Date.
-If any Rosters cannot participate or choose to decline the Direct VRS Invite, Licensee shall proceed down the VRS in order of Qualifying Ranks until all announced slots to the Tournament are filled.

-d) Licensee may allow the invited Rosters with the highest Qualifying Rank to directly proceed to the Main Event, filling up to half of the Main Event positions.
+c) Licensee may allow the highest VRS ranked Rosters to directly proceed to the Main Event, filling up to half of the Main Event positions.
 All remaining positions in the Main Event must be determined by a separate qualifying process (the "**Closed Qualifier**").

-> *Example: Licensee runs a 16-team Main Event, and therefore invites 24 Rosters.
+> *Example 1: Licensee runs a 16-team Main Event, and therefore invites 24 Rosters.
 Eight may proceed directly to the Main Event.
 The remaining 16 enter a Closed Qualifier to identify the eight Rosters that will qualify to the Main Event.*

+d) Directly invited VRS Rosters may only participate in a Tournament if at least three of the Athletes on the participating Roster were also present on the Roster on the Invite Date.
+If any Rosters cannot participate or choose to decline the Direct VRS Invite, Licensee shall proceed down the VRS in order until all announced slots to the Tournament are filled.
+In the event that there are fewer eligible VRS rosters than the number of announced Direct VRS Invites, Licensee may supplement with Open Qualifiers at their discretion.

 3.1.2 **Open Qualifiers.** For Open Qualifiers, Licensee can use any criteria that in good faith are reasonable and transparent, and do not specifically target individual Rosters or Teams.
 Acceptable criteria include demographics and region (e.g. \"Female Rosters based in Canada\").

+3.1.3 **Closed Qualifier.** For the Closed Qualifier, Licensee will include all invited rosters that are not directly invited to the Main Event.
+Licensee may supplement these invited rosters with Open Qualifiers at their discretion.

-3.1.3 **Wildcard Invite.** The following additional Wildcard process shall be allowed: For any Tournaments in which 8 or more Rosters compete as part of the Main Event, Licensee may choose to directly invite 2 Rosters ("**Wildcard Invite**").
+3.1.4 **Wildcard Invite.** For any Tournaments in which 8 or more Rosters compete as part of the Main Event, Licensee may choose to directly invite 2 eligible Rosters ("**Wildcard Invite**") on the Invite Date.
 For each additional 8 Rosters competing in the main event, Licensee may add 2 more Wildcard Invites.

-Wildcard Invites may be invited to participate in a Closed Qualifier but not directly join the Main Event.
-For the purposes of event seeding, Wildcard Invites are considered to have the lowest Qualifying Rank.
-A Roster shall only be eligible for a Wildcard Invite if it fulfills at least one of the following requirements:
+Wildcard Invites may be invited to participate in a Closed Qualifier but not directly proceed to the Main Event.
+For the purposes of event seeding, Wildcard Invites are considered to have the lowest VRS rank.
+If Licensee chooses not to make use of previously announced Wildcard Invitations, they may invite the next highest ranked Rosters from the VRS lists already announced for the event.

+A Roster shall only be eligible for a Wildcard Invite if it fulfills at least one of the following requirements as of the Invitation Date:

 - It includes at least 3 players who individually were members of a top 8 Roster on the VRS at any time during the preceding 12 months.